-We also suggest that you change your racing coolant every two years.
+We also suggest you change your racing coolant every two years.

 If you drive a high-performance street car, you might wonder, “How do I know what coolant to use in my car?”
-VP just so happens to blend a coolant for drivers with high-performance engines that don’t necessarily need all the benefits of a water-based coolant and prefer better freeze protection.
+VP blends a coolant for drivers with high-performance engines who don’t need all the benefits of a water-based coolant and prefer better freeze protection.

-Whether you’re spending a weekend on the track or driving your high-performance vehicle around town, VP formulates the best engine coolant for your application – proven to perform.
+Whether you’re spending a weekend on the track or driving your high-performance vehicle around town, VP offers the best engine coolant for your application – proven to perform.